Accommodation / Finland

 Hotel Korpikartano is a very special place in a breath-taking location in Finnish Lapland.
 Its situation could not be more idyllic, with a fantastic outlook over Lake Menesjärvi and the remote wilderness beyond.
 The lack of artificial light in the area ensures that if the Aurora appears, then you can enjoy amazing displays from very close to the hotel.

 Hotel Korpikartano was originally a boarding school for those growing up in this remote part of the world and is, therefore, full of quirks, character and charm.
-The welcome provided by the owners, Anne and Timo (Timo is retired but still makes regular appearances to take Aurora photos here), creates a wonderful atmosphere and their passion for the region is infectious.
+The welcome provided by the dedicated team at the hotel, creates a wonderful atmosphere and their passion for the region is infectious.

 The staff and guides have a huge passion for this landscape and for providing guests with a truly memorable stay.